gigawatts/KringleCon2020/conversations.md

 Feel free to try out our Scapy Present Packet Prepper!

 If you get stuck, you can help() to see how to get tasks and hints.

 ...

+### Alabaster Snowball to Santa

+Hey Santa!
+You've got to check out our Scapy Present Packet Prepper!

+Please work through the whole thing to make sure it's helpful for our guests!

+I made it so that players can help() to see how to get tasks and hints.

+When you're done, maybe you can help me with this other issue I'm having.

+...